Signing a GUI App (–app mode)

 .appbundle itself (with entitlements if configured)

-Each is signed with codesign --force --timestamp --options runtime, which enables the hardened runtime required for notarization.
+Each is signed with codesign --force --timestamp --options runtime, enabling the hardened runtime required for notarization.

 Skipping steps